 A Funeral or a Celebration of Life

-Whether your loved one will be farewelled with a traditional style funeral service or with a more creative, flexible and relaxed event such as a memorial service or scattering of ashes, you will find that, with good support from a funeral celebrant you can shape a ceremony which is dignified, personally meaningful and which will help commemorate your loved one and also aid in the grieving process.
-I've been a ceremony maker for 13 years, servicing the Yeppoon, Rockhampton and Capricorn Coast areas in Central Queensland.
+Whether your loved one will be farewelled with a traditional style funeral service or with a more creative, flexible and relaxed event such as a memorial service or scattering of ashes, with good support from a funeral celebrant you can create a ceremony which is dignified, personally meaningful and which will help commemorate your loved one and also aid in the grieving process.
+I've been a ceremony maker for 14 years, servicing the Yeppoon, Rockhampton and Capricorn Coast areas in Central Queensland.
 I would be honoured to work with you to plan a service which meets your every need.

 A Funeral